devops329/devops/instruction/serviceTesting/serviceTesting.md

 });
 ```

-The authorization token is returned in the body of the response.
-Even though our simple service code always returns the same authorization token, we want to make our test more general than that, so we use a regular expression match to validate that the authorization token matches the pattern we expect.
+We use a regular expression to validate that the authorization token matches the expected alphanumeric pattern.
+Coverage should now be at **68.75%**.

-When we run the tests again we see that we are up to **68.75%**.
-So close that I can taste it.
-Just one more endpoint to test.

 ### Add city

-The `[POST] /cities` endpoint requires that we have previously logged in, so we need to combine this test with the action of logging in.
-We don't want to repeat the code for logging in for every endpoint that requires authorization, so we are going to decompose the problem and reuse the login functionality in order to create our last test.

-Here is what the resulting tests look like.
+The `[POST] /cities` endpoint requires a valid authorization token.
+To avoid code duplication, we can reuse the login logic.

 ```js
 test('get cities', async () => {